TZstatsADS/Spr2016-Proj4-Grp4/temp_present.md

-# Project 4 Collective intelligence
+# Project 4 Are you a normal reviewers?
 ### Mining Amazon Movies Reviews

 Term: Spring 2016